 Without a doubt, one of the best aspects of this reef salt is that it is said to be super soluble in water.
 In other words, you won’t get any of that cloudiness or nasty white film in your tank.
 You will also be able to appreciate how Kent Marine Saltwater Aquarium Salt Mix is ideal for fish only, coral only, or combined aquariums.
 This particular bucket comes with enough salt mix to make up to 200 gallons of water.

 This salt mix has the ideal amount of nutrients and minerals which are needed for the growth of healthy coral.
 This stuff is enhances with elements such as calcium, strontium, iodine, vitamins, and trace elements of other minerals.
 It is the perfect combination for a healthy coral reef, plus it does not contain any toxic compounds either.
-This stuff will also not affect the alkalinity or pH of the water, which is very important when it comes to this kind of thing.
+This stuff will also not affect the alkalinity or pH of the water, which is very important when it comes to this kind of thing which is why we like this option and felt it was worth a mention among our best saltwater salt mix picks.

 - Can be used for all types of reef aquariums.